wevanscfi/fluent_exercise/task_1/README.md

 > Use Cloudformation and Python to create a scheduled lambda function that creates a cloudwatch log every 5 minutes.

 ## Design
 We need to create a lambda function that logs to stdout/stderr.
-This output will be captured by a Cloudwatch Logstream along with each invocations request details.
+This output will be captured by a Cloudwatch Logstream along with each invocation's request details.

 We need to create an AWS Events Rule that runs on a rate schedule, every 5 minutes.